You are here

 When imprisonment does affect payment of pension

-No service pension or income support supplement is payable on any day to a person who is in gaol or in psychiatric confinement (after having been charged with a criminal offence), apart from the day of admission and the day of release.
-The purpose of income support payments is to cover a person's day to day needs.
+Service pension, income support supplement and veteran payment are not payable on any day to a person who is in gaol or in psychiatric confinement (after having been charged with a criminal offence), apart from the day of admission and the day of release.
+The purpose of an income support payment is to cover a person's day to day needs.
 During imprisonment these needs are met by the State.

 A person lawfully detained in a psychiatric institution in connection with a conviction for an offence is 'in gaol' and cannot be paid even during a period when the person may be undertaking a course of rehabilitation.